 - Manual Installation: You can also install the plugin manually using SFTP or FTP tools.
 Click Here to see how you can install the plugin manually.

-How To Get Event Slider Using Shortcode?
+How To Get The Event Sliders Using A Shortcode?

 There are two different methods to display the Event Slider on the website.